calvinfarias/REST-tmplAPI/README.md

 The second endpoint is `GET /dummy`.
 It will receive the Request as parameter and return the content read from the Request.headers as `{'inserted-header': 'this value was inserted within a custom route handler'}`

-One more time, the FastAPI [documentation](https://fastapi.tiangolo.com/advanced/custom-request-and-route/) describes the steps needed to solve the problem.
+The FastAPI [documentation](https://fastapi.tiangolo.com/advanced/custom-request-and-route/) describes the steps needed to solve the problem.
 In this case it explain how to build a router that will capture the Request before it is processed at the endpoint.
 This allows one to change its headers.

-You can check the code to implement a router here:
+You can check the class that implements a custom router below:

 ``` Python
 class CustomRoute(APIRoute):